bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/references/transactions.md

 {% autocrossref %}

-Each non-coinbase input spends an outpoint from a previous transaction.
+Each non-coinbase input spends an output from a previous transaction.
 (Coinbase inputs are described separately after the example section below.)

 | Bytes    | Name             | Data Type            | Description